front-end-foundations/session3/2-float-nav/readme.md

 }
 ```

 Add some variables with content.
+It is usually a good idea to declare your variables at the top of the script so that they are available to the code that comes after.

 ```js
 var cuisines =